immutable/unreal-immutable-sdk/README.md

 Next, launch the game and then open a separate Chrome/Chromium browser and navigate to `chrome://inspect` where your app should be listed, sometimes intermittently or after a delay, under the `Remote Target #localhost` section.
 Click `inspect` to launch the remote debugging session.

+## Release Blui Plugin for UE4

+For UE4 we are using Blui as the in built browser does not work.

+1. Download this release supporting UE 4.27 and 4.26 https://github.com/getnamo/BLUI-Unreal/releases/tag/4.2.0 ()
+2. Download the CEF 90 Browser from https://github.com/getnamo/BLUI-Unreal/releases/tag/v4.6.0 (`BluBrowserCEF....7z`)
+3. Delete the Thirdparty/cef/Win folder from the BLUI plugin
+4. Place the Win folder from the `BluBrowserCEF...7z` into Thirdparty/cef
+5. Disable cefdebug settings in Blu.cpp

 ## Changelog Management

 The following headings should be used as appropriate.